Backpacking the Long Path

 Food

 There are many restaurants and stores located in Fort Lee.
+The closest to the trail is the G.W.
+Grill, next to the Econolodge.
 The gas station at mile 1.45 offers Dunkin Donuts, vending machines, telephones, water and restrooms.
 There is also food at the State Line Lookout snack bar (Lookout Inn) at mile 11.35.

 Post Office